Beth Buelow of the Introvert Entrepreneur posted an interesting quote on Facebook about asking for help.

 3. You’ve Experienced Dependency in Other People

 Maybe you’ve had experience of other people coming to you for help and that has developed into a one way, dependency relationship.
-It would be easy to be uneasy about asking for help because you don’t want to make anyone else feel about you the way you feel and think about the person who is dependent on you, i.e. resentment towards you.
+It’s obvious to see why you might be uneasy about asking for help in this case.
+You don’t want to make anyone else feel about you the way you feel and think about the person who is dependent on you, i.e. resentment towards you.

 4. You Don’t Want to Feel Like You Have Burdened Someone Else